Skip to main content

 Output

-Enable the deepseekv4 tool-call parser (check the box in the command panel above) to surface structured tool calls via message.tool_calls.
-Python Example (with Thinking Process):
+Enable the deepseekv4 tool-call parser (toggle Tool Call Parser in the Parsers card of the Playground above) to surface structured tool calls via message.tool_calls.

 Example